SpotLabsNET/i18n/README.md

 1. `plural("string", 1)` and `plural("string", "strings", 1)`
 1. `"string" /* i18n */`
 1. And the single-quote versions of these patterns

-## TODO

-1. Tests
-1. Publish on Packagist